LEND A HAND.

 As employers, you can help.

 The Grayken Center for Addiction at Boston Medical Center (BMC) has designed a set of tools and resources to support your organization in understanding and addressing substance use disorders (SUDs).
-These tools are free to use, regardless of where or how your organization recieves its medical care.
+These tools are free to use, regardless of where or how your organization receives its medical care.

 The library is organized in five sections, including tips on engaging your entire organization, ways to educate managers, and sample policies and practices.
 There are 25 downloadable tools to support making your strategy actionable.
+Workplaces have varying needs and capacity to institute changes, and not all 25 templates may be right for your organization.
+However, it's important that all employers begin to think about what they can do to make an impact and support their employees.

-We welcome your comments, ideas, or sample practices and invite you to email them or let us know what you think to [email protected].
+We welcome your comments, ideas, or sample practices and invite you to email them or let us know what you think to Grayken.Center@bmc.org.

 Substance use disorders (SUDs) are the most pressing public health crisis of our time and sadly, remain highly stigmatized.
 This section of the Resource Library will provide information and tools to help assess and engage your organization.